 Under normal circumstances, all members of a thesis committee must be physically present in the examination room during the entire thesis defense and during the committee's private deliberations following the examination.
 In most cases, the chair of the thesis committee is expected to be physically present in the examination room.
 Students enrolled in a fully online degree program are not required to be physically present for their thesis defense.
-For onground and hybrid (online/on-ground) degree programs, remote participation by web conferencing is permitted only if the student and/or committee member has obtained permission in advance from the chair of the thesis committee in consultation with committee members.
+For on-ground and hybrid (online/on-ground) degree programs, remote participation by web conferencing is permitted only if the student and/or committee in consultation with committee members.
 They must provide a compelling reason and/or explanation as to why they cannot be physically present.
 With any thesis defense that is approved to be conducted with remote participation, thefollowing rules must be enforced:

-- The web-conferencing software to be used allows all participants to see and hear each other during the entire defense. - The defense remains open and available to the university community. - The program pays for any costs associated with the remote participation. - The chair of the thesis committee is responsible for ensuring that all requirements for remote participation are met, that the remote participation was uninterrupted and, if interrupted, that the defense was paused until all remote participations were fully restored. - Participation by telephone only is not permitted under any circumstances.
+• The web-conferencing software to be used allows all participants to see and hear each other during the entire defense.

+- The defense remains open and available to the university community. - The program pays for any costs associated with the remote participation.

+The chair of the thesis committee is responsible for ensuring that all requirements for remote participation are met, that the remote participation was uninterrupted and, if interrupted, that the defense was paused until all remote participations were fully restored.
+Participation by telephone only is not permitted under any circumstances.